DS4PS/cpp-528-fall-2020/schedule.md

 New Market Tax Credits (NMTC) are mechanisms designed to catalyze economic development in distressed communities by attrating investments from private developers.

 We will use 2000 to 2010 as the study period and look at broad trends in neighborhood change over this decade, then examine whether neighborhoods targeted by the programs have achieved any more success than they would have without the billion of dollars in federal subsidies.

-For the project, your team has been hired by the federal government to provide a rigorous assessment of program impact.
-You need to compile the data necessary for the analysis, run some models, and provide your client with a final report stating your assessment of program impact.

-> The research question: Has each federal program been successful in facilitating economic development in distressed communities?

 ## Course Cadence